Hrishabh-V/Mediapipe-facemesh/README.md

-# Mediapipe-facemesh
+# MediaPipe FaceMesh Detection

-Facemesh detection using Mediapipe
+This project demonstrates how to use MediaPipe for face mesh detection using OpenCV.

+## Dependencies

+- OpenCV
+- MediaPipe